morgosus/morgosus.github.io/_posts/programming/fitbit/2021-08-22-clockfaces-displaying-stats.md

 From a design perspective, you only really have two options.
 - **Minimal**
-  - Focus on displaying the most important stats
+  - Focuses on displaying the most important stats
+  - Better suited for 'looks' oriented clock faces
   - Other stats can be available by tapping the screen
-  - Better suited for 'looks' oriented clock faces
 - **Stats heavy**
-  - Jam in as many stats as possible
+  - Jams in as many stats as possible
   - Usually comes at a UI/UX cost

 Now, we'll need another set of imports.
 User activity has a single import, but each sensor has its own.
 We'll want to display all of the stats, heart rate, and battery level.
 So we'll have 3 imports.